No results found

-Home / Population and society / Articles / Why are US homes getting bigger while households shrink?
+Home / Population / Articles / Why are US homes getting bigger while households shrink?

 The population of the United States is constantly evolving, both cumulatively and year over year.
 But one measure of the American population is consistently shrinking: the average household size.